Juan Gonzalo Lorca: International career

 Lorca has represented the Chile national team at the U-20, U-23, and senior levels.
 He took part in the 2005 South American Youth Championship, which qualified for the 2005 FIFA World Youth Championship in the Netherlands.
 However, he did not make the trip to Europe due to injury.

 In 2006, he started to appear in friendly games with the adult squad and went on to be included by Nelson Acosta in the squad for 2007 Copa América despite not being a regular in his team at the time, Colo-Colo.
 He then got call ups from Marcelo Bielsa during the 2010 World Cup qualifying stage but remained an unused substitute in official games.
 However, he did play all the games in the 2008 Toulon Tournament, where he scored one goal.

 His only adult National Team goal to date was scored against Jamaica in a 2007 friendly which Chile won 1–0.

+Coaching career

+In April 2026, Lorca assumed as manager of Jardín del Edén FC in the Chilean Tercera B.